 - This troubleshooting guide assumes that the vehicle is wired correctly.
 It is not intended to diagnose a vehicle that is not wired correctly. - This troubleshooting guide is not written to be able to locate a problem if there are multiple component failures. - This troubleshooting guide assumes the batteries are good.
 Charge and test the batteries before troubleshooting the control system. - DO NOT start in the middle of this troubleshooting guide.
 Start at the beginning and complete each test in the order that they are written.
-Do not skip any test unless instructed to do so.
+DO NOT skip any test unless instructed to do so.
 Once a problem is found, stop testing and repair the indicated problem.
-When the repair is completed it is recommended that the control system be retested before lowering the drive wheels to the ground.
+When the repair is completed it is recommended that the control system be retested before lowering the drive wheels to the ground. - This troubleshooting guide requires the use of a test light rated at the battery voltage of the truck and the Taylor-Dunn Throttle Module Analyzer.
+Troubleshooting CANNOT be completed without these tools.